Truganini: Life at Missionary Bay

-Robinson first encountered Truganini while she was living amongst a group of convict woodcutters on the mainland.
+Robinson encountered Truganini in April 1829 while she was living amongst a group of convict woodcutters on the Tasmanian mainland.
 He brought her back to Bruny Island, where he established a Christian mission at Missionary Bay.
 He used Truganini's presence at the mission to entice her father and a small group of other Aboriginal people to join her.
-He deplored the widespread trade in sex between Aboriginal women and British settlers, attempting with little success to "civilise" the mission's residents and put them to work in exchange for extra rations.
-Truganini spent her days at the mission diving for shellfish and crafting necklaces and baskets.
+Robinson deplored the widespread trade in sex between Aboriginal women and settlers, and attempted to convert the mission's residents to Christianity and put them to work in exchange for extra rations.
+The mission quickly became stricken by disease, prompting its residents to seek to leave.
+Truganini eventually deserted the mission to live at the whaling station at Adventure Bay, running away from Robinson when he attempted to retrieve her that August.
+After the Nuenonne elder Woureddy—who Robinson viewed as an important ally—expressed a desire to marry Truganini, Robinson retrieved her from the whaling station.
+Despite initially expressing firm resistance, Truganini reluctantly agreed to marry Woureddy, and they were married in October 1829.

-In 1829 a group of escaped convicts kidnapped Truganini's stepmother.
-Manganerer attempted to follow them in a canoe but was blown out to sea, killing his son and almost killing him.
+In 1829, a group of escaped convicts kidnapped Truganini's stepmother; Manganerer attempted to follow them in a canoe but was blown out to sea.
+By the time his canoe was spotted by a passing vessel, Manganerer's son had died and he himself was suffering from severe dehydration.
 When he returned to Missionary Bay, he found that almost the entirety of his clan group had died from disease.
-By early 1830, Manganerer had also died, succumbing to a sexually transmitted disease.
-Robinson, who had developed an apparently fatherlike relationship with Truganini, allowed the Nuenonne elder Woureddy to marry her in October 1829.
+By early 1830, Manganerer had died from a sexually transmitted disease.